Before you start

 Add a trigger

 Every workflow starts with a trigger.
-Click on the trigger node to configure it:Choose trigger type
+Click the trigger node to configure it:Choose trigger type

 Select from available triggers: